 South Yorkshire Police and Crime Commissioner makes grants to local projects using the proceeds of crime.
 In certain areas and for some projects, you may be eligible to apply for up to £7500.

 If you have a windfarm within 2-3 miles of your project, check the relevant operating company’s website.
 Many have a community fund as a condition of their being able to operate there and usually have an environmental priority.

 Many companies run small grant schemes as part of their commitment to Corporate Social

-Responsibility.
-Check out your local supermarket as these often have customer-voted schemes.
+Be sure to check your local supermarket as these often have customer-voted schemes:

 You can also find shops which will donate surplus goods to community projects.
-It’s worth asking B&Q, for example, to help out with materials for environmental projects.
+It’s worth asking the likes of B&Q, for example, to help out with materials for environmental projects.

 All charitable trusts are different – they all have their own criteria and priorities.
 They may grant millions of pounds every year or just a few hundred, they may operate worldwide or specify a defined region, county or even just a village.
 Some have fancy online application forms, others are a bit more ‘freestyle’ and just require you to make a compelling appeal.
 Finding the right Trust to apply to is the interesting bit.

 Here are a selection of Charitable Trusts and Foundations you may wish to explore:

 UK Community Foundations